 About Walker Glass:

-Through over seven decades, Walker Glass has grown, evolved and constantly adapted to an ever-changing business environment.
+For more than seven decades, Walker Glass has grown, evolved and constantly adapted to an ever-changing business environment.
 Walker Glass is the North American market leader in decorative glazing substrates.
 While many things have changed over the decades, the most important things have remained constant.
 Adherence to our mission and remaining true to our core values are the trusted foundations of the Walker Glass of yesterday, today and the decades to come.